 The Root of Codependency

-While your childhood experiences do play a role in your behavior today, codependency can occur due to several reasons: your need to take care of your loved one, your need for control, low self-worth, denial of your loved one’s addiction, lack of trust, anger, or fear.
+While your childhood experiences do play a role in your behavior today, codependency can occur due to several other reasons: your need to take care of your loved one, your need for control, low self-worth, denial of your loved one’s addiction, lack of trust, anger, or fear.

 Side Effects of Codependency

 Codependency ultimately hurts both you and the object of your attention.
-If expectations in the relationship are not discussed early, the dynamic can become unbalanced and you both may develop a skewed understanding of interpersonal relationships.
+If expectations in the relationship are not discussed early, the dynamic can become unbalanced, and you both may develop a skewed understanding of interpersonal relationships.
 When these boundaries are not addressed or respected, you may begin to feel overexerted and underappreciated, while your loved one can become complacent or entitled, making them more likely to have unrealistic expectations for their other personal and professional relationships.